bartob03/unsolicited2020/source/diaeditor_wbs.rst

-DIA Editor and Work Breakdown Structure (WBS) Graphics
+DIA Editor and Work Breakdown Structure (WBS) graphics
 ========================================================

 The *Work Breakdown Structure* (WBS) is one method of providing a visual representation of project tasks. **PMBOK** and **Project Management** courses generally recommend the WBS as part of the planning stage of an information project.
 The WBS can be used as an early outline of minor and major tasks and phases of the project, and can be directly tied to the budgeting and time estimating phases of project planning.